-- Property Division – Our attorneys work to help negotiate terms that are fair and in the best interests of our clients.
+- Property Division – Our team will work to help negotiate fair terms and in the best interests of our clients.

-Divorce is a difficult time, whether you wanted a divorce or not.
-Our attorneys offer free consultations to help you get the information you need, discuss your situation, and have your questions answered.
+Divorce is a difficult time, whether you want a divorce or not.
+Our Salt Lake City divorce attorney offers free consultations to help you get the information you need, discuss your situation, and have your questions answered.

 To file for divorce in Utah, you must meet the following requirements: